haskell/cabal/nix-announce.rst

 .. -*- mode: rst -*-

-``cabal new-build``, also known as “Nix-style local builds”, is a new command that will be beta'd with cabal-install 1.24.
+``cabal new-build``, also known as “Nix-style local builds”, is a new command inspired by Nix that will be beta'd with cabal-install 1.24.
 Nix-style local builds combine the best of non-sandboxed and sandboxed Cabal:

 1. Like sandboxed Cabal today, we build sets of independent local